dltemple/dltemple.github.io/_posts/2022-09-12-podcasts-ruined-my-life.md

 **Lex:** melding of scientific rigor, compassion, empathy, and child-like curiosity and hope.

-**Sam:** happy-go-lucky, yet driven and passionate entrepreneur seeking opportunity like a prowling jungle-cat
+**Sam:** happy-go-lucky, yet driven and passionate entrepreneur seeking opportunity

 **Andrew:** insight into the mind of a practitioner, proclaimer, and professor of all things cutting edge and how to most potently apply to your life with a little bit of punk rocker and tumultuous underdog upbringing.